- US Online Poker

 Penn National already has multiple sportsbooks in other states, both retail and online.
 It typically uses partners’ branding for them, however.
 None with the Barstool brand have yet launched, but the first retail location is expected in West Virginia shortly.

 Greektown opened a retail sportsbook in March, simply called “The Sportsbook.”
-It’s understood that this is temporary, however, and it will switch to Barstool Sports branding soon.
-That being the case, Penn National’s online sportsbook will probably be Barstool as well.
+It was understood that this was temporary, however, and it ultimately switched its branding to Barstool Sportsbook, to match the online product it launched on January 22, 2021.

-Although Michigan residents will likely have to wait until 2021 to place bets online, retail betting is already here.
+Michigan retail betting arrived well in advance of the online option.
 Despite remaining silent through the first two months of the year, all three of Detroit’s commercial casinos launched their sportsbooks in quick succession on March 11 and 12.